veggiemonk/awesome-docker/README.md

 - [Swarmpit](https://github.com/swarmpit/swarmpit) - Swarmpit provides simple and easy to use interface for your Docker Swarm cluster.
 You can manage your stacks, services, secrets, volumes, networks etc.
 - [Swirl](https://github.com/cuigh/swirl) - Swirl is a web management tool for Docker, focused on swarm cluster By [@cuigh](https://github.com/cuigh/)
 - [Theia](https://github.com/theia-ide/theia) - Extensible platform to develop full-fledged multi-language Cloud & Desktop IDE-like products with state-of-the-art web technologies.
+- [docker-compose-ui](https://github.com/francescou/docker-compose-ui) - Manage docker-compose via HTTP. docker-compose-ui runs in a Docker container, mounts the hosts docker socket and exposes a RESTful API and AngularJS GUI

 ## Docker Images